amirnobari/BotForTelegram/README.md

 # RUN
 To use the codes, you can run them with (npm i) command after cloning in Nodejs.
-Just put the secret key of Telegram and OpenAI and type (node serverbot.js) in terminal for start
+Just put the secret key of Telegram and OpenAI and type (node bot.js) in terminal for start
-# Warning
-I used a package to encrypt the main file in this project so that the main codes are not in the Git repository.